 Dominican Sisters of Sparkill

 The Dominican Sisters of Sparkill Leadership Team is elected at our General Chapter through a prayerful process that involves the entire membership of the congregation.
-These Sisters accept the responsibility of leadership in implementing the directives of the General Chapter during a term of six years.
+These Sisters accept the responsibility of leadership in implementing the directives of the General Chapter during a term of four years.
 They bring a wealth of experience, insight, and valued gifts to this ministry.
-The current Leadership Team was elected in 2016 and will serve until June 2022.
+The current Leadership Team was elected in 2022 and will serve until June 2026.

 Sister Irene, newly elected Prioress, has served in congregational leadership since 2010, as Team Member, Treasurer, and Director of the Finance Office.
 She entered the Dominican Sisters of Sparkill in 1967 and ministered in the field of education as a junior high and high school math teacher for 16 years.
 She then joined the staff of Dominican Sisters Family Health Center, a community-based agency serving the needs of vulnerable families in the South Bronx area of NYC, serving as educational liaison and as Director of the Infant-Toddler Parent Program for 24 years before being elected to congregational leadership.